ben-willis/grey-jcr/README.md

 Either use the command `git clone` from your command line or use the download link and extract the zip file.

 #### 2. Install Docker and Docker Compose
 These are the only two requirements for this projects.
-Instructions on how to install them can be found here [here](https://docs.docker.com/compose/install/#install-compose).
+Instructions on how to install them can be found [here](https://docs.docker.com/compose/install/#install-compose).

 #### 3. Create Environment File
 Some environment variables are passed in to the container in the docker-compose.yml, others are listed in a file called ".env" in the main directory of the site.
 You will need to create this file and define the following variables: